embrace-io/embrace-react-native-sdk/DEVELOPING.md

     "lib",
     "android",
     "ios",
-    "NewPackageModule.podspec"
+    "RNEmbrace<PackageName>.podspec"
   ],
 }
 ```

-This example is configured to pack lib/, android/, ios/ and NewPackageModule.podspec into the package we will publish in the future.
+This example is configured to pack lib/, android/, ios/ and RNEmbraceNewPackage.podspec into the package we will publish in the future.
 All folders/files that should be packed and published should be listed here.
 If they are not there, the pack/publish process will ignore them.

 ## iOS Native Module